vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 2. a middle layer of neurons which are connected to the input layer through a set of weighted links (we call this the hidden layer),
 3. an output layer of neurons which are connected to the middle layer through another set of weighted links.

-Obviously the input layer will have $$n$$ neurons, so as to accept the $$n$$ separate columns (or variables) in our input dataset as defined in the problem.
+Obviously the input layer will have $n$ neurons, so as to accept the $n$ separate columns (or variables) in our input dataset as defined in the problem.
 In the hidden layer, we do not have any reasoning at this moment to choose the number of neurons, so we'll choose an arbitrary value.
 We will think of better ways to choose this more wisely at a later stage.
 The output layer has one neuron for now, since we have only one column of output in the problem definition above.
 However, note that there is no reason why the output has to be unidimensional; in fact we can have neural networks with multiple outputs, in which case the original problem becomes finding a function that relates input-output vector pairs.

 Why did we choose a network with three layers?
 Because obviously with just one layer of neurons there is no network that can be formed (we do not connect neurons within the same layer).
 And with two layers, what we get is a very simplistic network that can only guess functions which are a linear combination of the input data.
 This is because there is only one layer of weights between input and output layer, and all possible functions involve multiplying the input data matrix with a vector of weights.
 While there is nothing wrong with such a neural network, we are severely limited in the functions to choose from.
 Such neural networks fail to capture any non-linear relationships that may exist between the input and output.
 As a result, we stick with 3 layers of neurons in our neural network which is the next simplest configuration.

 For our neural network, we link every input neuron with every hidden layer neuron, and similarly every hidden layer neuron with the output layer.
-This means that if there are $$n$$ input neurons and $$h$$ hidden layer neurons, the there are $$n*h$$ links between the two layers.
-Similarly, if there are $$p$$ output neurons, then there are $$h*p$$ links between hidden layer and output layer.
+This means that if there are $n$ input neurons and $h$ hidden layer neurons, the there are $n*h$ links between the two layers.
+Similarly, if there are $p$ output neurons, then there are $h*p$ links between hidden layer and output layer.
 The outputs from the output layer form the result generated by the network.
 As stated earlier, each of these links have a weight associated with it, which represents how strongly the two neurons are linked.

 We have no reason to believe that the weights of these links should be anything specific, so we make a random initial guess for how strong these links should be.
 All the weights are initialised to random numbers drawn from a standard normal distribution.